entando/entando-docs/vuepress/docs/v7.1/docs/reference/upgrade.md

    - In the array `.spec.install.spec.deployments`:

      a.
-Find the first item with `name` set to "entando-operator"
+Find the first item with `name` set to **entando-operator**

      b.
 Go to the `.spec.template.spec.containers[0].env` array

      c.
-For each `name` element starting with “RELATED_IMAGE_," update the `sha256` of all `value` properties according to [the image-set specification](https://github.com/entando-k8s/entando-k8s-operator-bundle/blob/develop/values.yaml)
+For each `name` element starting with **RELATED_IMAGE_**, update the `sha256` of all `value` properties according to [the image-set specification](https://github.com/entando-k8s/entando-k8s-operator-bundle/blob/develop/values.yaml)

-     >Note: The `name` property has no **exact** match in the image table, but the matching is still straightforward because every `name` terminates with the uppercase version of the image table key, e.g. `rhel8_mysql_80` maps to `RELATED_IMAGE_RHEL8_MYSQL_80`
+     >Note: A `name` property has no exact match in the image table, but every `name` terminates with the uppercase version of its image table key, e.g. `rhel8_mysql_80` maps to `RELATED_IMAGE_RHEL8_MYSQL_80`

 5. Click `[SAVE]`

-6. Update the version of every `deployment` image in the namespace.
-For each deployment:
+6. Update the image version of every `deployment` in the namespace:

    a.
-Determine the deployment's image key based on the following (deployment name ⇒ image key), where YOUR-APP-NAME is the placeholder for your application name
+Determine the deployment's image key based on the following (deployment name ⇒ image key), where YOUR-APP-NAME is the placeholder for your application name:
     - `entando-k8s-service` ⇒ `entando_k8s_service`
     - `default-sso-in-namespace-deployment` ⇒ `entando_keycloak`
     - `YOUR-APP-NAME-ab-deployment` ⇒ `app_builder_6_4`